-- 1. Is our description and analysis of the species' needs, biology, habitat, population trends, and historic and current distribution accurate and, if not, what information is missing and how is it relevant? - 2.
-Does the SSA provide adequate review and analysis of the factors relating to the overall viability of grizzly bears in the lower-48 (e.g., demographics, habitat, disease and predation, and genetics) and, if not, what information is missing and how is it relevant? - 3.
+- 1. Does the SSA provide adequate review and analysis of the factors relating to the overall viability of grizzly bears in the lower-48 (e.g., demographics, habitat, disease and predation, and genetics) and, if not, what information is missing and how is it relevant? - 2.
 Does the SSA provide accurate and adequate review and analysis of the current and projected future condition of the species?
+If not, what information is missing and how is it relevant? - 3.
+Does the SSA provide adequate review and analysis of stressors and other influences on grizzly bears in the lower-48 states?
 If not, what information is missing and how is it relevant? - 4.
-Does the SSA provide adequate review and analysis of stressors and other influences on grizzly bears in the lower-48 states?
-If not, what information is missing and how is it relevant? - 5.
-Are there any significant oversights, omissions, or inconsistencies in our SSA? - 6.
-Are the statements we make about current and future condition logical and supported by the evidence we provide? - 7.
-Did we include all the necessary and pertinent literature to support our assumptions/arguments/conclusions? - 8.
+Are there any significant oversights, omissions, or inconsistencies in our SSA? - 5.
+Are the statements we make about current and future condition logical and supported by the evidence we provide? - 6.
+Did we include all the necessary and pertinent literature to support our assumptions/arguments/conclusions? - 7.
 Are there demonstrable errors of fact or interpretation?
 Please provide the specifics regarding those particular concerns.

-Peer reviewers will provide individual, written responses to the Contractor, who will relay them to the Service.
-Peer reviewers will be advised that their reviews, including their names and affiliations, will: (1) be included in the decisional record of our determinations regarding this species' status (i.e., final rules or withdrawals); and, (2) be available to the public once all reviews are completed.
+Peer reviewers will provide individual, written responses to Science Applications, who will relay them to the Service.
+Peer reviewers will be advised that their reviews, including their names and affiliations, will: (1) be included in the decisional record of our determinations regarding this species' status (i.e., final rules or withdrawals); and (2) be available to the public once all reviews are completed.
 We will summarize and respond to the issues raised by the peer reviewers in the record supporting our recommendations.